trongkido/easy-rbac/README.md

-# Deploying Temporary Kubernetes RBAC via Jenkins
+# Deploying Temporary RBAC Generator via Jenkins

 This guide provides step-by-step instructions on how to use Jenkins to automate the creation and cleanup of temporary RBAC permissions in a Kubernetes cluster.
 The necessary parameters for the Jenkins job can be easily obtained from the **Temporary RBAC Script Generator** application.